Two-Year Physical Presence Requirement

 If you have a question about whether you are subject to the 212(e) requirement, or how and when to apply for a waiver, you should make an appointment to speak with an advisor at Berkeley International Office.

 - Do not assume that your visa stamp or DS-2019 have been marked correctly by U.S. government agencies, especially if any of the above "subject" criteria apply.
-When an advisor feels the assessment has been made in error, a request will be made for an advisory opinion from the U.S. Department of State.
+When an advisor feels the assessment has been made in error, you may submit a request for an advisory opinion from the U.S. Department of State.

 The Berkeley International Office office holds monthly workshops that cover all aspects of the two-year home country physical presence requirement.
 Please attend one of these meetings for more information, or if you have questions, and definitely BEFORE you apply for a waiver.